woujer/challenge-data-analysis/README.md

     User-friendly documentation: The project includes a README.md file with clear instructions for installation, usage, and contribution.
 It aims to provide an accessible and user-friendly guide for users and developers.

+## Configuration
+To configure or customize the project, follow the steps below:

+    Open the Python script file in a text editor of your choice.

+    Modify the specific columns based on the given conditions in the clean_data function.
+This allows you to tailor the data cleaning process to your specific needs.

+    Adjust any settings or variables in the script that are marked for customization.
+These may include file paths, data filters, or visualizations parameters.

+    Save the modified Python script file.

+By following these steps, you can easily configure the project to suit your requirements